JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 1. It defines an `intent-filter` with `infosecadventures.allsafe.action.PROCESS_NOTE` as the action
 2. The code responsible for handling a broadcast when received is in `infosecadventures.allsafe.challenges.NoteReceiver`

-Now whenever you want to analyze broadcast receiver you want to start from the `onReceive` function and see how it handles broadcasts it receives.
+Now, whenever you want to analyze a broadcast receiver you want to start from the `onReceive` function and see how it handles broadcasts it receives.

 ![27](/assets/images/Android/Allsafe/27.png)

 From the code above, you'll see that it looks for 3 string extras named `server`, `note` and `notification_message`.
 The first 2 extras are passed to the `HttpUrl` object to build a certain url.
-Finally, `notification_message` is being used as the content of a push notification after the notes is sent.<br />
+Finally, `notification_message` is being used as the content of a push notification after the note is sent.<br />

 Now, the `NoteReceiver` is exported, we can directly call it using adb and that gives us control over the values of `server`, `note` and `notification_message` so we can control what's being displayed in the push notification and we also control the server that notes will be sent to.